SATURDAY 24 JUNE

 Stimuli from the past and present.
 Movement emerges.
 Sometimes we call it a ritual and perform it alone or with another, or many others.

-Booking is required – ticket link TBA
+Booking is required – please use the link below to book!

 Performances by James Jordan Johnson + Zeynep Ağcabay